HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</p>
 				<hr class="hr-md mb-7">
 				<p>
 					Have you ever felt like someone is spying on you all over the web?
 You shop for a pair of shoes online... and curiously enough Facebook Ads suggests you that specific pair of shoes 10 min later.
 Not any pair of shoes: The EXACT same.
 What a coincidence!
-At Hectiq, we prefer calling this a Deep Learning Workstation Ad Network, and it’s following us everywhere.
+Turns out it’s not a coincidence at all.
 Welcome to the wonderful world of third-party cookies, real time bidding and data management platform.
 				</p>
 				<h2 class="font-weight-bold mt-8">
 				  Third-party vs first-party cookies